atom/node-keytar/README.md

 ### findPassword(service)

-Find the first password for the `service` in the keychain.
+Find a password of the `service` in the keychain.

 `service` - The string service name.